-The sheer number of feminist film bodies hitting the box office floor in the past year is a beautiful thing to behold:
+The sheer number of feminist films hitting the box office floor in the past year has been a beautiful thing to behold:

-Now, these are not merely female-led movies, these are explicitly feminist action movies that were conceived, made and marketed to push a clear agenda.
+Now, these are not merely female-led movies, these are explicitly feminist action movies that were conceived, made and marketed to push that agenda.

-As humans reject the products of feminism, audiences reject the agenda when it appears to be driving their movies.
+As humans reject the fruits of feminism, audiences rejected these movies.

 China Is Closed

-The Wuhan bio-weapon disaster has shut down all theaters in China.
+The Wuhan bio-weapon “accident” has shut down all theaters in China.

-China box office made up 22% of Wonder Woman‘s international box office and 14% of Captain Marvel.
+China box office made up 22% of Wonder Woman‘s international box office and 14% of Captain Marvel‘s.